adamcw/wordle-trie-packing/README.md

 As discussed in Lesson 1, JSON is very inefficient in terms of size.
 Encoding the trie into JSON resulted in a filesize of 170,785 bytes uncompressed and 17,070 bytes Brotli encoded.
-Uncompressed it is more than tw:w ice as big as the original JSON representation, and slightly larger when compressed as well.
+Uncompressed it is more than twice as big as the original JSON representation, and slightly larger when compressed as well.
 I won't waste any more of your life on this attempt.